Bronze Criteria

 Double 360 Roll Over

-Double Figure of 8 Through Legs
+Double Figure 8

 Drummer Dog (Bronze)

-Emergency Stop from 5m
+Emergency Stop (Bronze)

-Enclosed Area Retrieval
+Enclosed Retrieval

-Using a mostly enclosed area like a washing machine, cupboard, or a cardboard box with a hole cut in it, the dog reaches into the area and retrieves an item.
+Using a mostly enclosed area(see examples below), the dog reaches into the area and retrieves an item(Ideally something from the examples below).
 The dog should pass it to or drop it near the handler.

 Fearless

-Fetch the Post or Paper
+Fetch the Post

-Find a Named Person in Public
+Find a Named Person

-Find me a Seat
+Find Me a Seat

 Find the Hidden Toy (Bronze)